 It's very easy, but there are a few pointers to get the best results.

-Batter: before adding the apples, this cake batter tends to be thick and very dense.
-The fruit and its juice will loosen it, and by the time you incorporate it completely, it will be more fluid.
+It's thick and dense before adding the apples.
+The fruit and its juice will loosen it, and it will be more fluid by the time you incorporate it completely.

 Use the right-sized pan, and don't fill it more than ⅔ of its capacity (¾ at the most).

-Vintage Kitchen tip: loaf pan should not be filled to more than ¾ of their capacity.
-This is to avoid overflow and to ensure they bake well.
-When the cake batter is too much for the size of the pan, the inside will never fully bake, or it will take so long that the sides and top will be too thick and dry.
+Loaf pans should not be filled over ¾ of their capacity.
+This will prevent overflow and ensure the cake bakes well.
+When the cake batter is too much for the size of the pan, the inside will never fully bake, or it will take so long that the sides and top will be too thick and dry, if it doesn't overflow first.

 Powdered sugar glaze

-I use orange juice (image above) because we use orange zest in the batter, but lemon juice works very well too.
-Or apple juice, apple cider, or even milk.
+I use orange juice because we use orange zest in the batter, but lemon juice, apple juice, apple cider, or milk all work.
+The flavor they add will be different in each case.

 Kitchen notes

-- Apples: use granny smith if possible.
-They have enough acid to balance the rest of the cake, they hold well when baking, and even though they are chopped, you want to bite into them.
+- Apples: use Granny Smith apples if possible.
+They have enough acid to balance the rest of the cake and they hold well during baking.
+Even though they are chopped, you want to bite into them.
 If you have another favorite baking apple, by all means, use it.
-No need to peel them; the processor is the best way to chop them (image above, left).
+No need to peel them; the processor is the best way to chop them.

 - Olive oil: I make this cake with classic extra virgin olive oil with no complex undertones.
 After baking, this apple loaf doesn't taste of olive oil.
 But it adds an extra richness that is not achieved with other oils.
 At least the ones I tried (sunflower and canola).
 But you can use regular oil.

-- Pans: this makes a good-sized loaf cake, but you can double the recipe and make a bundt cake or tube cake.
+- Pans: this moist apple cake recipe makes a good-sized loaf cake, but you can double the recipe and make a bundt cake or tube cake.
 Or double it and make two 8 or 9-inch round layers, fill and frost with cream cheese frosting as we do with the Hummingbird Cake.

 - Storing: you can keep it for maybe 1 day at room temperature, but then wrap it and refrigerate it (or freeze it if not eating it immediately).
 The apples will ferment quicker than you think, and the cake will go to waste.
 Have you ever tried a fermented cake?
 You know what I mean then.
 It happened to me with this carrot cake once.
 Lesson learned.

 - Serving it: it's best eaten plain, at room temperature, perfect for afternoon tea or coffee.
-But you can also take it up a notch and make a dessert by serving a thick slice with a dollop of whipped cream (plain or flavored with cinnamon) and a drizzle of caramel sauce or dulce de leche.
+Or take it up a notch and make a dessert by serving a thick slice with a dollop of whipped cream (plain or flavored with cinnamon) and a drizzle of caramel sauce or dulce de leche.

 Related recipes you might like: